eclipse-cyclonedds/cyclonedds/ports/rtx64/README.md

 On another machine connected to the same network, run ``ddsperf pong``.

 Note: the other machine may be running RTX64, Windows, Linux, or any other system supported by Cyclone DDS.
+Make sure you also define a configuration file on that other machine if it has multiple NICs.

 ## Known limitations